alexblake1290/pages-test/acc-page/content/project/three/index.md

 ## How we improved the end-user experience

->*"Ecodata made the results easy to explain to our customers on the East Coast: avoid use on days with hot and clear mornings, but on overcast days it's generally safe to spray even when it's hot.*"
+> <qt>*"Ecodata made the results easy to explain to our customers on the East Coast: avoid use on days with hot and clear mornings, but on overcast days it's generally safe to spray even when it's hot.*"</qt>

 <img src="orchard.jpeg" style="border-radius: 5%;" />